Review: The Jabra Elite 7 Active are a great fit for the workout crowd

 Jabra Elite 7 Active: What's good

 In some ways, I feel like I'm writing a review for two pairs of earbuds that initially come off as twins.
 Jabra used to make its Elite Active earbuds more rugged than their standard siblings, maybe tweaking an extra thing or two to add some separation.
-In this case, the Elite 7 Active aren't blazing any trail; they're instead following the lead.
+However, in this case, the Elite 7 Active aren't blazing any trail; they're instead following the lead.
 Jabra made it clear the Elite 7 Pro are the top dogs in this duo, but for the most part, the gap between them isn't all that big.

 Case in point, the form factor is the same except for one key change.
 The Elite 7 Active have a rubberized veneer in contrast to the harder plastic you see in the Elite 7 Pro.
 That's significant for a couple of reasons.
 First, the extra friction afforded by the rubberized build means these earbuds probably won't move or wiggle as much if they get sweaty.
-It's a design principle Jabra clearly carried over from the excellent Elite Active 75t, and it can be super convenient when you're moving a lot and building up perspiration.
+It's a design principle Jabra carried over from the excellent Elite Active 75t, and it can be super convenient when you're moving a lot and building up perspiration.

 The second point is that Jabra didn't have to make the Elite 7 Active uncomfortable to get there.
-The ear tips are the same between both earbuds, so if you find the Elite 7 Pro to fit snugly, you will very likely feel the same here.
+The ear tips are the same between earbuds, so if you find the Elite 7 Pro to fit snugly, you will likely feel the same here.
 In fact, even if you have ear tips lying around from the Elite Active 75t, they will fit perfectly fine.
 And even though the Elite 7 Active share the same IP57 dust and water resistance with the Elite 7 Pro, I give the edge to these earbuds simply because of the material Jabra used to make them.
 I'm also a little more partial to the color options here, which I find more pleasing than those available with the Elite 7 Pro.

 The similarities with the Elite 7 Pro also extend to setup and execution.
 You will need the Sound+ app to set up active noise cancelation (ANC), which is mandatory.
 You can't just start using ANC out of the box, you have to customize it to your ears in the app first (more on this later).
 All other custom options are the same, too.
 Whatever you can select using the Elite 7 Pro, you can also apply to the Elite 7 Active.

-Jabra engineered these earbuds to also sound the same, at least when it comes to audio content.
-The 6mm drivers aren't the kind of heavy-hitters you see in competing earbuds, but they make up for that in clarity and consistency.
+Jabra engineered these earbuds to sound the same, at least when it comes to audio content.
+The 6mm drivers aren't the heavy-hitters you see in competing earbuds, but they make up for that in clarity and consistency.
 I liked how balanced the sound signature was, offering a nice balanced mix of lows, mids, and highs.
 You can tinker with that using the EQ in the Sound+ app, including choosing among the available presets.
 If you're looking to go hard at the gym or a rigorous run, you should be able to pump up the bass with these.
-Codec support is limited ot AAC and SBC, which is a shame, as it would've been nice to see Jabra support aptX and LDAC, too.
+Codec support is limited to AAC and SBC, which is a shame, as it would've been nice to see Jabra support aptX and LDAC, too.

 Whatever you can select using the Elite 7 Pro, you can also apply to the Elite 7 Active.

-Thing is, when you are doing something active, you would expect ANC to help drown out some of that background, or have the HearThrough transparency mode let some of it in for safety's sake.
-ANC is gradual, so you can use the slider to apply more or less of it, which is great, but even at its best, it won't match the superb performance of the Sony WF-1000XM4 or the Samsung Galaxy Buds Pro.
-The catch is that, of those two, Sony's pair aren't that rugged, and Samsung's, while certainly durable, are going to be more prone to sliding out of your ear when sweating.
+Thing is, when you are doing something active, you would expect ANC to help drown out some of that background or have the HearThrough transparency mode let some of it in for safety's sake.
+Instead, ANC is gradual, so you can use the slider to apply more or less of it, which is great, but even at its best, it won't match the superb performance of the Sony WF-1000XM4 or the Samsung Galaxy Buds Pro.
+The catch is that, of those two, Sony's pair aren't that rugged, and Samsung's, while certainly durable, will be more prone to sliding out of your ear when sweating.

-Meanwhile, the HearThrough mode actually feels like it stagnates compared to the Elite Active 75t because of the very design that makes them so comfortable.
+Meanwhile, the HearThrough mode feels like it stagnates compared to the Elite Active 75t because of the very design that makes them so comfortable.
 Jabra took away some of the orifices that allowed ambient noise to naturally seep in, putting more of an emphasis on the microphones to do the job.
 They do it well, but not with any identifiable improvement.

+It's great to have auto-pause to cease playback when removing either earbud or using only one in mono, and while Jabra erred big time in not including multipoint at launch, it rectified that through a January 2022 firmware update that enabled the feature, so you stay connected to two devices at once.

 If you were concerned Jabra would use capacitive touch controls on the Elite 7 Active, fear not because they are indeed physical buttons, and they work fabulously well.
 They're responsive and reliable, so it's hard to make mistakes when pressing them, and I like how easy they are to customize in the app.
 If you want to use Alexa as your preferred voice assistant, it works nicely with Spotify, letting you tell it what you want to hear, which is great when you're doing something and don't want to touch your phone.

 The Elite 7 Active hold no real advantage over their Pro siblings on battery life.
 You will get the same results, which is a good thing.
 With ANC on, you get up to eight hours per charge, depending on how loud you're listening.
 The case gives you another three charges for a total of 30 hours.
 If you're in a tight spot and need some tunes fast, plug in via USB-C for five minutes, and you can get up to one hour of playback.
-You will see from the Qi symbol at the bottom of the case that they are also compatible with wireless chargers for added convenience.
+From the Qi symbol at the bottom of the case, you will see that they are also compatible with wireless chargers for added convenience.

 Jabra Elite 7 Active: What's not good

 The other major thing that sets the Elite 7 Active apart from its Pro sibling is Jabra's MultiSensor Voice Technology.
-These earbuds don't have it, meaning that phone calls won't be as clear as they would be on the Elite 7 Pro.
-I tested them both to gauge the difference and it is noticeable enough on both ends.
+These earbuds don't have it, meaning that phone calls won't be as clear as on the Elite 7 Pro.
+I tested them both to gauge the difference, which is noticeable enough on both ends.
 Friends I spoke to noticed a decreased clarity in comparison.
-That's not to say calls will be bad, but they won't be quite as crystal as they would be with Jabra's other earbuds.
+That's not to say calls will be bad, but they won't be as crystal as they would be with Jabra's other earbuds.

-It's great to have auto-pause to cease playback when removing either earbud, or using only one in mono, but Jabra erred big time in not including multipoint at launch.
-If you're looking to stay connected to two devices at once, you'll have to wait till the company releases the firmware enabling that, which it has confirmed it will do at some point.
-It's a bizarre omission for the simple fact that it was there out of the box on previous pairs, so it's unclear what the hold up is.

 That's not to say calls will be bad, just that they won't be quite as crystal as they would be with Jabra's other earbuds.

 I'm also not sure why Jabra insists on forcing users to customize the ANC experience.
-It's an odd choice for a company that makes so much else elective, and the process in setting it up isn't as good as it should be.
+It's an odd choice for a company that makes so much else elective, and the process of setting it up isn't as good as it should be.
 You need to do it with background noise to gauge the difference, which at times I felt was negligible from one setting to the other.
 It's possible Jabra will improve this with a firmware update, but we'll have to see if that comes to pass.

 And if you are going to be adventurous with the Elite 7 Active, it's best not to dunk them in water.
 The IP57 rating does allow for submersion, but I would be wary of doing so.
-Whatever you do, make sure to never put them in saltwater.
+Whatever you do, make sure to never put them in salt water.
 That's just asking for a malfunction.

 Jabra Elite 7 Active: Competition